Multiple Instance Verification: Model architectures

 \subsubsection{Benchmark using MSA}

-Finally, there is an extensive range of applications and variations of transformer encoders in the literature, e.g., \cite{vit21, transmil21}.
-The key component of these is multi-head self-attention (MSA), characterized by the full self-attention of all the instances within a bag to themselves.
+Finally, there is an extensive range of applications and variations of transformer encoders in the literature (e.g., \cite{transmil21, vit21}).
+The key component of these methods is multi-head self-attention (MSA), characterized by the full self-attention of all the instances within a bag to themselves.

-MSA per se cannot aggregate multiple instances, because it retains the same positions in the output sequence as in the input sequence.
-To use MSA as an MI pooling method, the common practice is to include an additional, special token ``[CLS]'' in the input sequence, whose embedding vector, $v^{[CLS]}$, is learnable.
+MSA per se cannot aggregate multiple instances because it retains the same positions in the output sequence as in the input sequence.
+To use MSA as an MI pooling method, the common practice is to include an additional, special token, ``[CLS]'', in the input sequence, whose embedding vector, $v^{[CLS]}$, is learnable.
 One can treat the vector at the position of ``[CLS]'' in the output sequence as the aggregation of the rest of the inputs.

-Analogous to $PMA_2$, we may treat $v^{query}$ as a feature vector of another special token.
-We then apply the same MSA (without positional encoding and dropout) twice, on both $v^{[CLS]}$ and $v^{query}$.
+Analogously to $PMA_2$, we treat $v^{query}$ as a feature vector of another special token.
+We then apply the same MSA (without positional encoding and dropout) independently to both $v^{[CLS]}$ and $v^{query}$.
 This gives rise to the Siamese twins (in Figure \ref{arch_d}) as

-Following common practice to stack multiple MSA layers when aggregating $v^{target}$, see, e.g., \cite{transmil21}, we stacked two layers of MSA---adding more layers did not appear to add value in our experiments.
+Following common practice to stack multiple MSA layers when aggregating $v^{target}$ (see, e.g., \cite{transmil21}), we stacked two layers of MSA---adding more layers did not appear to add value---in our experiments.

-We note that none of the three benchmark methods has a natural mechanism to incorporate $v^{query}$ as part of attention when producing the bag-level representation $v^P$.
-Even though the Siamese-twin similarity metric may induce a reference to $v^{query}$ in attention-weighted aggregation of $v^{target}$, this relationship is not modeled explicitly, which may make it less effective for the identification of key instances and for classification.
-Section \ref{sec:experiments} provides empirical evidence that supports this hypothesis: the benchmarks are not better, and sometimes significantly worse, than the simple baseline.
+We highlight that none of the three benchmark methods has a natural mechanism to incorporate $v^{query}$ as part of attention when producing the bag-level representation $v^P$.
+Although the Siamese-twin similarity metric may induce a reference to $v^{query}$ in the attention-weighted aggregation of $v^{target}$, this relationship is not modeled explicitly, which may make it less effective for the identification of key instances and for classification.
+Section \ref{sec:experiments} provides empirical evidence that supports this hypothesis: the benchmarks are not better, and sometimes significantly worse, than even the simple baseline.